Culture.Story.tribe.

 of your company and team.

 I believe there is a tribe waiting for you to find them.
 I believe its' time that poets wrote ballads about you.
+I believe it's time strangers wanted your autograph on the street.
 I believe that you can grow your company and you aren't at the mercy of the competition.

 Usually, when someone knows something very well, they are not the best to introduce someone new, to it.
 Because they have already been through the complexities and layers of the thing, and have forgotten what it feels like to take the first step.